Paul-Tobiloba/REM-Waste/README.md

 # 🧾 REM-Waste Lead Scoring Workflow

-A smart lead automation system built with **n8n** to capture, qualify, and score leads from Typeform, notify the sales team via Slack for high-value opportunities, and trigger automated follow-ups via email and WhatsApp — all using free-tier tools.
+A smart lead automation system built with **n8n** to capture, qualify, and score leads from Typeform, notify the sales team via Slack for high-value opportunities, and trigger automated follow-ups via email — all using free-tier tools.

 ---